SkymouseStudios/skymse-jekyll/_drafts/2018-07-10-what-great-brands-do-part-2.md

 ---
 layout: post
-title: "How to Actually Strategize Your Social Media"
+title: How to Actually Strategize Your Social Media
 author: Patrick Hanus
-img: /library/images/our-work/website-ams.jpg
+img: "/library/images/our-work/website-ams.jpg"
-permalink: /posts/how-to-actually-strategize-your-social-media.html
+permalink: "/posts/how-to-actually-strategize-your-social-media.html"
 ttr: 7

 ---
 ## Great Brands Avoid Selling Products
 The temptation to sell products is a great one, but at the end of the day you should be selling the feeling people get when they use your product.
 You’re selling "Brand Ethos.”